1. Manage StreamNative Clusters

 After initialization, and with credentials in the shell, the next step is to run the Terraform with terraform apply.

-Step 5: Provide the account ID to StreamNative
+Step 5: Annotate the account ID to be used by StreamNative

 Previous